menckend/writing/index.md

 I made this site to start hosting some network-architecture-related articles.
 I did this after realizing that a lot of the same themes kept popping up as rabbit-holes of distraction when I was trying to get "real work" done.
 I decided that there must have been some sort of itch I wanted to scratch hiding in those rabbit holes, so I might as well lean into it.

 The inaugural document is a generalized reference architecture for DNS-based global load-balancing.
 You'll find it (and the subsequent documents/articles from the "Articles" drop-down menu at the top of this page.)

-{% include note.html content="All works presented here are my own.
-Ignore them or adore them as *you* best see fit." %}
+All works presented here are my own; ignore them or adore them as *you* best see fit.
 {% include links.html %}